.webp)

 - Offer incentives to encourage checkout

-FAQ chatbots handle common customer inquiries, including store policies and return processes, without requiring human agents.
+FAQ chatbots handle common customer inquiries, including store policies and return processes, without requiring employees.

 Customers frequently ask, ‘Where is my order?’